 CONSTRUCTION / MAINTENANCE We have staff with varying levels of skill, and are always happy to meet people with more skills!
 Our buildings are mostly redwood and steel constructed in the 1960s and internally sound, but they need a lot of external care.
 We have a large shop space, a wide range of tools and a tractor.

-FIRE-ADAPTED COMMUNITY We are constantly learning about and implementing practices to make our property safer while understanding how wildfire has traditionally been a key part of maintaining a healthy landscape.
+FIRE-ADAPTED COMMUNITY We are constantly learning about and implementing practices to make our property safer while understanding how wildfire and controlled burning have traditionally been a key part of maintaining a healthy landscape.
 Our local volunteer fire dept (on-site) provides helpful guidance for our forestry work, and four staff members are currently training for the WFF2 (Wildland Fire-fighter Type 2).
 If this is an area of interest for you, we are a great place to work and learn!

 Forestry/clearing and landscaping (from a fire ecology perspective) -- EXPERIENCE PREFERRED BUT NOT REQUIRED (experienced and certified chain-saw users welcome)